-Either - (i) A "written warning" is issued to the competitor.
-Two written warnings within ten races will result in a yellow card being automatically issued. - (ii) A "yellow card" is issued to the competitor.
-Two yellow cards within ten races will result in a red card being automatically issued. - (iii) A "red card" is issued to the competitor. - 4.3.2 Each penalty above will have a shelf life of ten races, in which the competitor takes part, from the date at which the penalty is applied and, if appropriate, the ten races will include races in the following season. - 4.3.3 A red card will result in suspension of racing membership of the CGRC.
-This suspension will be for a period of six races, all of which are to be counted as point scoring races with zero points, i.e. none are permitted to be used as drop scores. - 4.3.4 Refusal of the competitor to cooperate with the Driving Standards Team will also result in a "red card". - 4.3.5 Two "red cards" received within a rolling 12-month period will result in the competitor being referred the Caterham Graduates Racing Club Executive Committee, with a recommendation from the DST that the competitor is excluded from membership of the Club.
+- (i) A "verbal warning" is issued to the competitor.
+Two verbal warnings within ten races will result in a written warning being automatically issued. - (ii) A "written warning" is issued to the competitor.
+Two written warnings within ten races will result in a yellow card being automatically issued. - (iii) A "yellow card" is issued to the competitor.
+Two yellow cards within ten races will result in a red card being automatically issued. - (iv) A "red card" is issued to the competitor. - 4.3.2 Each penalty above will have a shelf life of ten races, in which the competitor takes part, from the date at which the penalty is applied and, if appropriate, the ten races will include races in the following season. - 4.3.3 A red card will result in suspension of racing membership of the CGRC.
+This suspension will be for a period of ten races, all of which are to be counted as point scoring races with zero points, i.e. none are permitted to be used as drop scores. - 4.3.4 Refusal of the competitor to cooperate with the Driving Standards Team will also result in a "red card".
+The Driving Standards Team may decide what constitutes refusal to cooperate. - 4.3.5 Any penalty that is carried forward to the following season will be applied in line with the following season's Championship regulations. - 4.3.6 The above penalty procedure shall only be invoked following a Hearing at which the competitor is invited to attend and make representations as to the facts and /or as to why the penalty should not be applied. - The Hearing will be a meeting (normally a virtual meeting) set up by the Driving Standards Team within 2 weeks of the competitor being advised of the proposed penalty.
+After the hearing, the team will return their verdict on the penalty within a week.